 My name is Marina Aleksandrovna Smirnova.
 I was born on Sakhalin island--the Far East of Russia--and made Michigan my home.
 My personal and professional journey has been enriched by earning a Bachelor degree in Music Education (Minsk State Pedagogical University, 1996), a Master of Arts degree in Counseling (Central Michigan University, 2003), and a PhD degree in Psychology, with Transpersonal Psychology Concentration (Sofia University, formerly Institute of Transpersonal Psychology, 2013).
 As an experienced, generational educator and an American Society of Clinical Hypnosis Approved Consultant in Clinical Hypnosis, as well as a Grof Transpersonal Training Certified Holotropic Breathwork facilitator, I am honored to serve as a transpersonal guide in the creative processes of transformative exploration of consciousness.

 In January of 2014, I began my contribution as Saybrook adjunct faculty.
 In August of 2016, I became Assistant Program Director for the Department of Humanistic and Clinical Psychology (HCP); in June of 2017--an Interim Psychology Chair (HCP).
 Presently, I serve as Psychology Faculty (HCP).

 I am an ardent and, at times, formidable learner, teacher, explorer, believer, and seeker.
-While cherishing creative pathways to knowledge and to wholeness, I cultivate and encourage soulfully-embodied, in-spirit-ed ways of being in and giving to the world and to our Saybrook family.
-As a profoundly-introverted human, I experience, perceive, and intuit Creativity as living waters and streams that imbue all arts and sciences with its ever-present brilliance, audaciousness, unfathomable depths, and abundance.
+While cherishing creative pathways to knowledge and to wholeness, I cultivate and encourage in-spirit-ed ways of being in and giving to the world and to our Saybrook family.
+As a profoundly-introverted human, I experience, perceive, and intuit Creativity as living streams that imbue all arts and sciences with their ever-present brilliance, audaciousness, unfathomable depths, and abundance.

 I deeply value and honor Christian traditions.
-Additionally, I am interested in Spiritual Warfare and Deliverance ministry and service; the Work of the Holy Spirit, the Gift of the Spirit, and the Fruit of the Spirit; Prayer; transpersonal and Jungian psychologies; in transpersonal approaches to inquiry; in epigenetics; in mythology, mythopoetics, and archetypal work; in occult, medial, and intuitive practices; in prayer, Holotropic Breathwork, and other contemplative practices; in clinical hypnosis and guided imagery; in indigenous healing; in dreamwork; in embodied spirituality; and in other modalities that creatively engage individual and collective healing potentials-resources and galvanize pathways to individuation and wholeness.
+Additionally, I am interested in Spiritual Warfare and Deliverance ministry and service; the Work of the Holy Spirit, the Gift of the Spirit, and the Fruit of the Spirit; Prayer; transpersonal and Jungian psychologies; in transpersonal approaches to inquiry; in epigenetics; in mythopoetics and archetypal work; guided imagery; dreamwork; embodied spirituality; and in other modalities that creatively engage individual and collective healing potentials-resources and galvanize pathways to individuation and wholeness.